olgaemms/davidemms.github.io/_posts/2019-09-17-getting-the-most-from-your-orthofinder-analysis.md

 ### Which proteome version to use
 OrthoFinder uses the amino acid sequences for the protein coding genes.
 This is generally in a folder for the species called "annotation".
 The ideal is to use a single primary/longest transcript variant for each gene.
 This will also reduce the runtime considerably.
 Often the files are gzipped (end in .gz) and so need to be extracted first (e.g. with the command: `gunzip Danio_rerio.GRCz11.pep.all.fa.gz`)

 * **Ensembl: http://ensembl.org**: Use the **.pep.all.fa** file rather than the .pep.abinitio.fa, since, as I understand it, these are the better supported gene models (someone please correct me if I'm wrong here).
-Usually these don't have just one representative transcript per gene, but I've written a script that will extract the longest transcript variant per gene. <span style="color:red">**Link to here, also edit the script so it uses my recommended naming scheme, perhpas putting them in a separate sub-directory to make it easier for the user**</span>.
+Usually these don't have just one representative transcript per gene, but I've written a script that will extract the longest transcript variant per gene. <span style="color:red">**Link to here, also edit the script so it uses my recommended naming scheme, perhaps putting them in a separate sub-directory to make it easier for the user**</span>.
 Also, **http://bacteria.ensembl.org, http://protists.ensembl.org, http://fungi.ensembl.org, http://metazoa.ensembl.org**
 * **Phytozome**: Use the **.protein_primaryTranscriptOnly.fa** file
 * **NCBI: ftp://ftp.ncbi.nih.gov/genomes/**
 * And many other sources